 - Milk: Liquid activates the yeast.
 Whole milk is a must for a tender dough.

 - Yeast: You can use active dry yeast or instant yeast.
 If using an instant yeast, your rise time will be a little shorter.
 You need 1 Tablespoon of yeast which is a little more than 1 standard packet.
+Review my Baking with Yeast Guide before getting started if you need a little refresher.

 - Sugar: Sugar sweetens the doughnuts and feeds the yeast.